-Menstruation happens rarely in fiction.
-Perhaps you are rattling off half a dozen stories which feature menstruation, hoping to prove me wrong.
-But when you consider the impact of menstruation on a woman’s life, and how frequently it occurs, menstruation is heavily underrepresented in fiction.
+Menstruation is depicted rarely in fiction.
+Perhaps you are rattling off half a dozen stories which feature menstruation right now, hoping to prove me wrong.
+But when you consider the impact of menstruation on a woman’s life, and how frequently it occurs, menstruation is heavily underrepresented across storytelling.
 We need more of it.
 Girls going through adolescence in particular need to read more of it.
 Menstruation is one of the last taboos.

 Is it there but disguised?

 Most ancient stories (up until recently, let’s be honest) have been recorded by men, and men are less likely to write about a uniquely female experience.
 But when it comes to sexual availability of women, then it does affect men.
 Take the symbolism of the mermaid versus the siren, for instance, which includes symbolism of menarche:

 The single-tailed mermaid and the double-tailed species have not inspired distinct stands of stories.
 The little mermaid of the single fishtail strikes the onlooker as rather more virginal than the siren who exhibits herself by holding up her two tails on either side of her cleft; she has survived more vigorously in subsequent fairy tales and legends that tell of female initiation to love.
 The double tail suggests the onset of menarche and sexual maturity (Hans Christian Andersen’s Little Mermaid, for example, bleeds when her tail is divided into legs and she becomes a human),Marina Warner, No Go The Bogeyman

 Menstruation In Middle Grade Literature